High school girls sitting at a table in the school yard talking and laughing

 Please note that capacity in schools is subject to change given demand for enrolment places.

-Once enrolled in a school, you will be required to live your school’s local community.
+Once enrolled in a school, you will be required to live in your school’s local community.

 With a home address in Victoria